Borrowing money guide - our interest rates and APR

 Using APR to compare loans

 APR is a good way of comparing loans which are like for like as you can see which loan is the cheapest.
 However, all loans need to be suited to the individual, so as well as looking at APR you need to be aware of what your loan term will be and if there are any extra fees and charges when deciding.
 At Morses Club we clearly display our APRs in order to be honest and transparent with our customers.
 Our loan calculator gives you a full breakdown of the interest rate, APR and repayments on our loans for new customers.
-If you have any questions about APR or Interest, our agents and Customer Service Team are there to answer any.
+If you have any questions about APR or Interest, our Customer Support Associates and Customer Service Team are there to answer any.

 What does low APR mean?